wp-plugins/search-by-id/readme.txt

 This plugin doesn't add any configuration pages or anything like that.
 So there's no need for screenshots :)

 == Changelog ==

+= 1.1 =
+* Added support for searching multiple IDs.
+Credit goes to Ben Wise for suggesting this.

 = 1.0 =
 * Initial release.